Anti-Korean sentiment in Japan: Post-WWII history

+After the end of World War II, Japanese politicians accused the Korean (as well as Taiwanese) minority in Japan of "insolence," bullying Japanese, running the black market, counterfeiting currency, spreading disease, and other criminal activities.
+These politicians painted the minorities as a "menace" and a "source of social disorder."
+The accusations led to numerous violent mob actions against Koreans in Japan.

-On April 2014, several anti-Korean stickers were found posted at 13 locations along the Shikoku Pilgrimage route; the stickers were denounced by a spokesman from the Shikoku 88 Temple Pilgrimage Association.
+In April 2014, several anti-Korean stickers were found posted at 13 locations along the Shikoku Pilgrimage route; the stickers were denounced by a spokesman from the Shikoku 88 Temple Pilgrimage Association.

+In 2021, a Japanese man set fire to an empty house in a Korean village in Utoro district, Uji.
+The fire spread to other properties and damaged them.
+He attributed his actions to his hatred of the Korean people, which was in part sparked by online rhetoric.
+He was sentenced to four years in prison.

 North Korea

 There is also much concern in Japan regarding North Korea and its nuclear and long-range missile capabilities, as a result of missile tests in 1993, 1998 and 2006 and an underground nuclear test in 2006.
 There are also controversies regarding North Korean abductions of Japanese, where Japanese citizens were abducted by North Korean agents during the 1970s and 1980s.

+Chongryon, the North Korea-affiliated organization for ethnic Koreans in Japan, has continually drawn controversy from the Japanese public.

 South Korea

-Much of the anti-Korean sentiment present today however deals with contemporary attitudes.
 During the 2002 FIFA World Cup, Japanese and Korean supporters clashed with one another.
-Both sides were also known to post racist messages against each other on online bulletins.
+Both sides were also known to post racist messages against each other on online bulletin boards.
 There were also disputes regarding how the event was to be hosted, as a result of the rivalry between the two nations.

 The Korean Wave, or the exportation of South Korean pop culture, has created some negative feelings among pockets of Japanese society.
 Many Japanese citizens with conservative views and some right-wing nationalist groups have organized anti-Korean Wave demonstrations via 2channel.
-On 9 August 2011, more than 2,000 protesters demonstrated in front of Fuji TV's headquarters in Odaiba, Tokyo against the broadcasting of Korean dramas.
-Earlier, in July 2011, well-known actor Sousuke Takaoka was fired from his agency, Stardust Promotion, for tweeting criticisms against the influx of Korean dramas.
-The general perception of Koreans on 2channel is negative, with users depicting them as a violent, unethical, and irrational people who are a 'threat' to Japan.
+On 9 August 2011, more than 2,000 protesters demonstrated in front of Fuji TV's headquarters in Odaiba, Tokyo, against the broadcasting of Korean dramas.
+Earlier, in July 2011, Japanese former actor Sousuke Takaoka was fired from his agency, Stardust Promotion, for tweeting criticisms against the influx of Korean dramas.
+The general perception of Koreans on 2channel is negative, with users depicting them as violent, unethical, and irrational people who are a 'threat' to Japan.
 Users often reference stereotypes of Koreans, such as the use of dogs in Korean cuisine.

-Hate of South Korean

-In Japanese bookstores, Kenkan (嫌韓, "Hate of [South] Korean") books are placed separately, and Kenkan is recognized as a book genre.
-On the other hand, there are no Hyomil (혐일 or 嫌日, "Hate of Japanese") books in South Korean bookstores.
-South Korean media point out that Japan's "Hate of [South] Korean" cannot be identified with South Korea's "anti-Japan" (반일).
-In South Korea, "anti-Japan" (반일) are distinguished from "Hate of Japanese" (혐일). ("Anti-Japan" ostracizes Japan in an anti-imperialistic and non-ethnic context, and "Hate of Japanese" ostracizes Japan in all contexts, including race/ethnic.
-However, in Japan, there is no distinction between "anti-Korea" and "Hate of South Korean".)
-There is 'Kenkan' racist hate groups (ex.
-Zaitokukai and other Uyoku dantai) in Japan, but there is no 'Hyomil' racist hate groups in South Korea.

-Manga Kenkanryu (often referred to as "Hating the Korean Wave Manga") by Sharin Yamano discusses these issues while making many other arguments and claims against Korea.
+The United States Institute of Peace analyzed that the dispute between Japan and South Korea results from anti-Korean xenophobia.
+According to their analysis, Japan's repeated historical negativism, territorial disputes, and failure of diplomatic agreements are also manifestations of anti-Korean xenophobia.
+Many Japanese people perceive Koreans to be inferior and untrustworthy.